MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-sp-tutorial-5.md

 # Manage service principal roles

 In order to restrict access to your Azure resources, you can use a service principal to manage role assignments.
 Each role provides different permissions allowed by the user when accessing Azure resources.
+This step in the tutorial explains how to create and remove service principal roles.

 The Azure CLI has the following commands to manage role assignments: